-We urge the IASB to carefully consider the benefit of a new standard on RRA in this context.
-This becomes even more important if the standard allows and/or requires a specific accounting treatment only - and only for the defined RRA without optionality.
+We would like the IASB to carefully consider the benefit of a new standard on RRA in this context.
+This becomes even more important if the standard allows and requires a specific accounting treatment only - and only for the defined RRA without optionality.

-Furthermore, we have identified some operational challenges for integrated businesses.
+Furthermore we have identified some operational challenges for integrated businesses.
 We refer to our answer to Question 8.
-Not only might these issues cause a significant burden on the preparer's side, but equally they might not necessarily improve the quality of financial information about RRA for users.
+These issues might not only cause a significant burden on the preparer's side but also will not necessarily improve the quality of financial information about RRA on the user's side.

-Having laid out our views with regard to integrated businesses, we comment on the usefulness of financial information in the reporting entity's individual financial statements and under the assumption that it operates in a pure RRA environment, as follows:
+Having addressed our views with regard to integrated businesses, we would like to comment on the usefulness of financial information in the individual financial statements under the assumption of a reporting entity in a pure RRA environment, as follows: